heart

 Perceptual clarity through touch

-All formal and material decisions ultimately serve the clarity of the felt heartbeat.
+All form and material decisions ultimately serve the clarity of the felt heartbeat.
 Surface compliance, wall thickness, and internal structure are adjusted to ensure rhythmic motion is clearly perceivable without visual confirmation.

 Iterative form development

-The form evolves through repeated cycles of making, testing, and refinement.
+The form continues to evolve through cycles of making, testing, and refinement.
+Thus far, I have focused on:

-Ergonomic cues that invite correct hand and finger placement for reliable sensing
+Ergonomic cues that intuitively invite correct hand placement for reliable contact with sensor

 Prototyping: Form